Level Up Your Pentatonic Improvisation

 Let's start playing the pentatonic position 1 (regular box shape).
 In this position, you get your A note on the higher string of the pair (String 4 and String 5).
 This is basically shape # 5 from our previous example (the high e string and b strings).

-We repeat the same process of going up (or down) the fretboard on this pair of strings (we are going to get the same shapes that are repeating)
+We repeat the same process of going up (or down) the fretboard on this pair of strings (We get the same sequence of shapes one after the other)

-Check the video lesson @ 6:50 or a visual demonstration and a more comprehensive tutorial.
+Check the video lesson @5:26 for a visual demonstration and a more comprehensive tutorial.

-A small tip: when moving shapes on the G and B strings, don't forget to move the notes that are on the B string one fret up.
+Disclaimer: When playing these pentatonic shapes on the G and B strings, don't forget to move the notes that are on the B string one fret up to make up for the difference in tuning.

 Improvising using the 2 strings pentatonic shapes